History of the Congregation

 In 1968, Gordon M. Freeman became the new congregation’s first full-time rabbi.
 He guided B’nai Shalom through its growth, expansion, and new facilities in then-unincorporated Contra Costa County.
 After 38 years of leadership, Rabbi Freeman retired in 2007, and is now Rabbi Emeritus.

-Hazzan Marc A. Dinkin joined B’nai Shalom in 1991.
-He is an endless source of thought-provoking and relevant commentaries on Torah and on Jewish thought and practice as he leads our services and teaches B’nai Mitzvah students as well as adult education classes.
+Cantor Marc A. Dinkin joined B’nai Shalom in 1991.
+He has been an endless source of thought-provoking and relevant commentaries on Torah and on Jewish thought and practice as he leads our services and teaches B’nai Mitzvah students as well as adult education classes.
+Hazzan Dinkin retired in 2014 and is now our Hazzan Emeritus.

 Today, Congregation B’nai Shalom is the only Conservative synagogue in Contra Costa County, with approximately 300 member households.
-We maintain our long-standing relationship with the United Synagogue of Conservative Judaism, with the Jewish Federation of the East Bay, with the Northern California Board of Rabbis, and with numerous multicultural and multiethnic organizations in the Walnut Creek area.
+We maintain our long-standing relationship with the United Synagogue of Conservative Judaism, with the Jewish Federation and Endowment Fund, with the Northern California Board of Rabbis, and with numerous multicultural and multiethnic organizations in the Walnut Creek area.